AttackLife6/CyberProject1/README/README.md

 |     VirtualWebTwo    	|     Web Server  	|     10.0.0.6    	|     Linux    	|
 |     ELK-Server       	|     Monitoring  	|     10.1.0.4    	|     Linux    	|

-### Access Policies
+Access Policies

 The machines on the internal network are not exposed to the public Internet.

-Only the _____ machine can accept connections from the Internet.
+Only the JumpVirtualOne machine can accept connections from the Internet.
 Access to this machine is only allowed from the following IP addresses:
-- _TODO: Add whitelisted IP addresses_
+- Port 5061 which is opened for Kibana

-Machines within the network can only be accessed by _____.
+Machines within the network can only be accessed by JumpVirtualOne.
-- _TODO: Which machine did you allow to access your ELK VM?
-What was its IP address?_
+- JumpVirtualOne 10.0.0.4

 A summary of the access policies in place can be found in the table below.